Cray-HPE/docs-csm/glossary.md

 such as [management nodes](#management-nodes), management network switches, storage nodes, [application nodes](#application-node-an), and possibly other air-cooled [compute nodes](#compute-node-cn).
 Some software and documentation refers to the Olympus cabinet as a [Mountain cabinet](#mountain-cabinet).

+## Parallel Application Launch Service (PALS)

+Parallel Application Launch Service is a Cray product that may be installed on CSM systems.

 <a name="power-distribution-unit"></a>